Maca and Testosterone: Aphrodisiac, but Doesn’t Boost T

-When most people talk about testosterone boosters, they start with Tribulus Terrestris and Maca…
+When most people talk about testosterone boosters, they start with Tribulus Terrestris and Maca.

 And that’s not cool because Maca and Tribulus are both great aphrodisiacs, but they don’t really do that much for your testosterone levels.

 Here’s the unbiased truth about Maca root:

-Maca is an Aphrodisiac not a Testosterone Booster
+Maca is an Aphrodisiac, not a Testosterone Booster

-Maca has been used for centuries among the peruvian natives, mainly as an aphrodisiac…
+Maca has been used for centuries among the Peruvian natives, mainly as an aphrodisiac…

 a) The libido boosting compound in Maca was first observed in this study where the researchers identified a compound called “p-methoxybenzyl isothiocyanate” from the root and found out that it had aphrodisiac like activity.

 b) Soon few human studies followed where Maca was able to significantly increase libido and erectile quality in athletes, healthy men, and in subjects who had SSRI (anti-depressant) induced sexual dysfunction.
-Based on those results the clever marketers of the bodybuilding industry started selling Maca as a testosterone booster, and claimed those studies as a “solid proof”.
+Based on those results the clever marketers of the bodybuilding industry started selling Maca as a natural testosterone enhancer, and claimed those studies as a “solid proof”.

-c) However not too long after that, several human studies found out that Maca had no effect on male testosterone (T), luteinizing hormone (LH), or follicle stimulating hormone (FSH) levels, even though it increased libido and erectile quality in all of studies.
+c) However not too long after that, several human studies found out that Maca had no effect on male testosterone (T), luteinizing hormone (LH), or follicle stimulating hormone (FSH) levels, even though it increased libido and erectile quality in all of the studies.
 The results suggest that Maca increases libido and sexual appetite through some other pathway, but not via increased testosterone levels. (study, study, study)

 NOTE: Before I learned how to actually read and understand studies with their P-values and other scientifical statements, I was a firm believer in the fact that Maca would be a testosterone booster.
 The sheer amount of evidence of it having a positive effect on erections and libido in healthy humans was enough for me (and countless of others) to believe that it had to increase testosterone.
 But the truth is that even if something improves erections and libido, it doesn’t automatically mean that it also increases testosterone levels and vice versa.

 If your goal is to solely boost testosterone levels, then forget Maca, there’s plenty of herbal and non-herbal testosterone boosters out there which have solid human research baking up their effects.
-Unfortunately Maca is not one of them.
+Unfortunately, Maca is not one of them.

 Maca does have an impressive effect on libido and erections in at least 3 different human studies, but 3 studies also debunk its hyped up “testosterone increasing” effect.

-If you’re looking for an aphrodisiac dense in nutrients then you could get yourself some Peruvian Maca root, but for a testosterone boost, just forget Maca and focus on something that actually works…
+If you’re looking for an aphrodisiac dense in nutrients then you could get yourself some Peruvian Maca root, but for a testosterone boost, just forget Maca and focus on something that actually works.